Moving In Together? 15 Relationship-Saving Tips From the Experts

 Make sure you feel ready — financially and personally — to join lives with another person.

-Most couples move in together a year or two into dating.
-Moving in with your girlfriend or boyfriend, though, should be determined by emotional connection rather than longevity.
+Q: How long should you be together before moving in together?
+A: Most couples decide that moving in with a boyfriend or girlfriend is a good idea within a year of dating.
+Moving in with your partner, though, should be determined by emotional connection rather than longevity.
 When couples move in together is less important than why they move in together.
-Whenever you both decide that you want to live together, it’s smart to start the conversation months before you actually end your lease and pack up, so you have plenty of time to discuss logistics like finances, chores, and contingency plans — and go through this moving-in-together checklist.
+Whenever you both decide that you want to live together, it’s smart to start the conversation months before you actually end your lease and pack up, so you have plenty of time to go through the things to discuss before moving in together, like finances, chores, and contingency plans — and this moving-in-together checklist. |

-2. Find the Right Move-In Date.
+2. Find the Right Move-In Date for Moving In With Your Boyfriend or Girlfriend

 Concepcion recommends signing a lease together on a new place and doing so intentionally.
 “Look at when your leases expire and plan a date when you’ll move in together.
-If one of your leases ends sooner, ask your landlord for a few extra months, during which you can pay rent month to month.
+If one of your leases ends sooner, ask your landlord for a few extra months, during which you can pay rent month-to-month.
 Then, if the time rolls around and one of you gets cold feet, you still have a place to live,” she advises.

-“In an ideal world, it’s nice to move into a space that’s fresh without any memories of the past,” says Minal Nebhnani, Licensed Professional Clinical Counselor with Honest Space Psychotherapy.
+Many people decide to move into the other person’s house or apartment, but if you decide to do so, there are some things to discuss before moving in together.“In an ideal world, it’s nice to move into a space that’s fresh without any memories of the past,” says Minal Nebhnani, Licensed Professional Clinical Counselor with Honest Space Psychotherapy.
 “But if someone is moving into someone else’s space, treat it as a new space rather than someone else’s old space.
 The person moving in should have an equal say about what stays and what goes, how to decorate, etc. They should feel the space is theirs as much as it is their partner’s.”

-4. Talk About Chores and Money.
+4. Talk About Chores and Money Before Moving In With Your Partner

 According to Solomon, that’s because who does what around the house can trigger old childhood wounds.